E.ON: Asset swap with RWE

 In March 2018, it was announced that E.ON would acquire renewable energy utility Innogy from its controlling shareholder RWE.
 The deal resulted in E.ON becoming a pure retail and distribution company.
 This was achieved through a complex €43 billion asset swap deal between E.ON, Innogy and RWE, where E.ON took over Innogy's retail and distribution business, while RWE took over both Innogy's renewable energy generation portfolio as well as E.ON's remaining energy generation assets.
 In addition, RWE took a 16.7% stake in E.ON and E.ON received a cash payment of €1.5 billion.
 The deal was finalized in September 2019.

 Financial data

+The key trends for E.ON are (as at the financial year ending December 31):

 Operations

 E.ON is one of the major public utility companies in Europe and the world's largest investor-owned energy service provider.
 As result of mergers, E.ON inherited the subsidiaries of VEBA, VIAG and Ruhrgas in Central and Eastern Europe.
 E.ON is present in most of Scandinavia.

 E.ON is organized into the following business areas: